Hi, I'm Collin Leix!

 THE BRIDGE TO ANIMATION

 When I entered the Masters of Fine Arts program at the University of Michigan, I completely thought of myself as a painter.
 But by the time I finished, I was an animator.
 In this program, I had free reign to explore.
 I experimented with creating graphic scores, which are drawings that are meant to be read over time as music.
 This naturally led to trying my hand at time-based work.
 I had discovered a bridge between music and painting - animation!

 My first animations were stop-motion pieces about landscape and maps, with little characters moving across them.
 It was so much work, but the first time I stepped back and hit ‘play’ to see what I had done, I gasped.
 It was wizardry.
 There’s something inherently enchanted about animation that never gets old.
 The root word ‘anima’ means ‘life, breath’ - and that’s what an animator does, we get to breathe life into an idea.
 The potential for motion and storytelling in animation makes every new project a fresh and exciting challenge.

 Since starting my business in 2013, I’ve worked in 2D animation, 3D animation through Cinema4D, stop-motion animation and hand-painted frame by frame in Photoshop and Animate CC.
 I’m also designing and animating in virtual reality.
-I’ve done a wide-range of work, from animating the little bronco logo kicking for the official 2017 Ford Bronco re-release (through the wonderful agency Mindfield), to creating a detailed 3D world for a company that creates drones to deliver humanitarian aid in places in the world that don’t have driveable roads (the company is called VAYU - check out my portfolio piece by the same name to see it!).
+I’ve done a wide-range of work, from animating the little bronco logo kicking for the official 2017 Ford announcement of the Bronco re-release (through the wonderful agency Mindfield), to creating a detailed 3D world for a company that creates drones to deliver humanitarian aid in places in the world that don’t have driveable roads (the company is called VAYU - check out my portfolio piece by the same name to see it!).
 I’ve animated branding for many companies, worked on music videos, crafted unique explainer videos, and animated things just because it made me laugh.
 I am always trying to make each project better than the last.